IMDA released MGF v1.5 at ATxSummit 2026. One case study shows what enforcement-layer governance actually requires. Read the analysis →

 Human override is only governance if it is deterministic.
 Most organisations have the appearance of oversight, not the architecture of it.

 Regulators and investors require demonstrable human oversight of AI.
 Most oversight structures are compliance artefacts: they exist on paper, their members are under-briefed, their decision rights are vague, and they have no mechanism for actually halting an AI system.
-This engagement builds the override architecture instead.
+This engagement designs the override architecture instead.

 The problem with most AI oversight structures

 In practice, most of these structures have a fundamental design flaw.
 They have no authority to halt an AI system.
 They have no defined trigger conditions that require their involvement before a decision executes.
 They see reports after the fact.
-When something goes wrong, they are the group that reviews the incident report — not the mechanism that prevented the incident.
+When something goes wrong, they are the group that reviews the incident report, not the mechanism that prevented the incident.

 This is the difference between an oversight structure and an override architecture.
 An oversight structure monitors.
 An override architecture intervenes.
-The Suspended Handoff State — the mechanism that halts an AI agent at a critical risk threshold and requires explicit human ratification before execution clears — is what makes override architecture real.
+The Suspended Handoff State (the mechanism that halts an AI agent at a critical risk threshold and requires explicit human ratification before execution clears) is what makes override architecture real.
 Most organisations have the first and think they have the second.

 What this engagement produces